alexozer/flitter/README.md

 Flitter is designed to work on macOS and Linux (X11).
 Windows is not currently supported.

+Head over to the [releases](https://github.com/alexozer/flitter/releases) page for precompiled binaries and an installation one-liner.

-To quickly build and install `flitter` from source, [install Rust](https://www.rust-lang.org/tools/install) and then run:
+Alternatively, to quickly build and install `flitter` from source, [install Rust](https://www.rust-lang.org/tools/install) and then run:

 ```bash
 cargo install --git https://github.com/alexozer/flitter.git